orbitalquark/textadept/doc/12_Compiling.md

 ### Linux and BSD

-For Linux and BSD systems, simply run `make` in the *src/* directory.
-The *textadept* and *textadeptjit* executables are created in the root directory.
+For Linux and BSD systems, simply run `make` in the *src/* directory, which creates the *textadept* and *textadeptjit* executables in the root directory.
 Make a symlink from them to */usr/bin/* or elsewhere in your `PATH`.

 Similarly, `make curses` builds *textadept-curses* and *textadeptjit-curses*.